 Please direct any questions to Jack Fitch, Assistant Dean of Admission, by phone at 1-800-843-2655 or email at firstname.lastname@example.org.

 I was ecstatic when I received my Hamilton acceptance letter.
-The school felt like the perfect fit, and I was excited to compete in cross-country and track and field at the Division III level.
-However, I was initially opposed to the Jan program.
-I didn’t like the idea of starting a semester after the majority of my classmates.
-Despite my doubts, I began to research the various options for the first semester.
+The school felt like the perfect fit.
+However, I was initially concerned about the Jan program.
+Despite my initial doubts, I began to research the various options for the first semester.
 Immediately, I started to understand the extensive possibilities, and the idea grew on me significantly.